9 Best Climbing Harnesses of 2025

 Rating: 4.5 out of 5.

-The best all-around harness needs to do everything well without costing a fortune.
+The best all around harness needs to do everything well without costing a fortune.
 The Black Diamond Momentum does exactly that.
-It’s the correct answer for most people.
+It is the correct answer for most people.

-It wins because it’s a smart, simple design.
+It wins because it is a smart, simple design.
 It has adjustable leg loops, which is great because not everyone has the same size legs and sometimes you need to wear pants.
-It’s light, has four gear loops like you’d expect, and is cheap.
+It is light, has four gear loops like you would expect, and is cheap.

-For under $65, it’s the best deal for almost any climber, from a total beginner to someone who knows what they’re doing.
+For under $65, it is the best deal for almost any climber, from a total beginner to someone who knows what they are doing.
+An unbeatable combination of features, versatility, and value for all climbers.

 Best Value